chipbk10/IOS/Topics.md

 - [Sync is a two-way street](https://tech.trello.com/sync-downloads/)

 ### Polling
-- Polling in spotty connection
+- Polling in spotty connection, or app runs into background

 ### Functional Programming